fedepaol/fedepaol.github.io/source/_posts/2014-09-01-dragging-with-viewdraghelper.markdown

  - mozilla
 ---

-While working on my [last endeavour](https://bugzilla.mozilla.org/show_bug.cgi?id=909434), a patch to Firefox for Android to allow the urlbar to be dragged in order to show content hidden behind the main view, I had to deal with ViewDragHelper and understand how it works.
+While working on my [last side gig](https://bugzilla.mozilla.org/show_bug.cgi?id=909434), a patch to Firefox for Android to allow the urlbar to be dragged in order to show content hidden behind the main view, I had to deal with ViewDragHelper and understand how it works.

 The final result (please note that the patch is still under review) is something like this: